 Holding Federal Officials Accountable.

-Government officials sacrificing the best interest of their constituents for personal gain or profit is nothing new.
-CfA investigates corruption throughout the federal government, whether it occurs in Congress or federal agencies.
-CfA exposes those who have betrayed the public’s trust by abusing their power to advance their own ends.
+Government officials sacrificing the best interest of the public for personal gain or profit is nothing new.
+CfA investigates corruption throughout the federal government, from Congress to the federal agencies.
+CfA exposes those who have betrayed the public’s trust to advance their own ends.

 Campaign for Accountability investigates corruption throughout the federal government, whether it occurs in Congress or federal agencies.